DeLighT: Deep and Light-weight Transformer: Architectures for Language Modeling and Machine Translation

 \section{\arch~Architectures for Language Modeling and Machine Translation}

 \arch~architectures for language modeling and machine translation are shown in Figure \ref{fig:appendix_arch}.
-For language modeling, we follow the architecture in \cite{baevski2018adaptive} while for machine translation, we follow the architecture in \cite{vaswani2017attention}.
+For language modeling, we follow the architecture in \citet{baevski2018adaptive} while for machine translation, we follow the architecture in \citet{vaswani2017attention}.

-\paragraph{Language modeling:} Figure \ref{fig:appendix_arch_lm} shows the architecture for language modeling.
+{\bf Language modeling:} Figure \ref{fig:appendix_arch_lm} shows the architecture for language modeling.
 The architecture stacks $\mathcal{B}$ \arch~blocks, the configuration of each block is determined using block-wise scaling.
 Each block has three sub-layers.
-The first layer is a \dextra~unit that learns representations in high-dimensional space.
-The second layer is single-head attention that encodes contextual relationships.
+The first layer is a \dextra~that learns representations in high-dimensional space.
+The second layer is a single-head attention that encodes contextual relationships.
 The third layer is a position-wise light-weight feed-forward network.
-Similar to \cite{vaswani2017attention}, we employ a residual connections \cite{he2016deep}.
-Similar to previous works \cite{baevski2018adaptive,dai2019transformer}, we use tied adaptive input \cite{baevski2018adaptive} and adaptive softmax \cite{grave2017efficient} to map tokens to vectors and vectors to tokens, respectively.
+Similar to \citet{vaswani2017attention}, we employ a residual connections \citep{he2016deep}.
+Similar to previous works \citep{baevski2018adaptive,dai2019transformer}, we use tied adaptive input \citep{baevski2018adaptive} and adaptive softmax \citep{grave2017efficient} to map tokens to vectors and vectors to tokens, respectively.

-\paragraph{Machine translation:} Figure \ref{fig:appendix_arch_enc_dec} shows the architecture for machine translation.
+{\bf Machine translation:} Figure \ref{fig:appendix_arch_enc_dec} shows the architecture for machine translation.
 The encoder stacks $\mathcal{B}$ \arch~blocks, the configuration of each block is determined using block-wise scaling.
 Similar to language modeling, each encoder block has three sub-layers.
-The first layer is a \dextra~unit that learns representations in high-dimensional space.
-The second layer is single-head attention that encodes contextual relationships.
+The first layer is a \dextra~that learns representations in high-dimensional space.
+The second layer is a single-head attention that encodes contextual relationships.
 The third layer is a position-wise light-weight feed-forward network.
-Similar to \cite{vaswani2017attention}, we employ a residual connections \cite{he2016deep}.
-Similar to \cite{vaswani2017attention}, we use learnable look-up table to map tokens to vectors.
+Similar to \citet{vaswani2017attention}, we employ a residual connections \citep{he2016deep}.
+We use learnable look-up table to map tokens to vectors.
 Similar to the encoder, the decoder also stacks $\mathcal{B}$ blocks.
 Decoder blocks are identical to encoder blocks, except that they have an additional source-target single-head attention unit before the light-weight FFN.
 Keys and values in source-target single-head attention unit are projections over the encoder output.
 We use standard learnable look-up table to map tokens to vectors and linear classification layer to map vectors to tokens.